 After two years, the Attorney General for the Southern District of New York has unsealed the indictment against Karl Sebastian Greenwood, a key promoter of the Bulgarian initial coin offering, and supposed digital currency called OneCoin.
 Greenwood was allegedly extradited to the US from Thailand in 2018.

 In the indictment, Greenwood is charged, inter alia, with money laundering, securities fraud and wire fraud in connection with promoting OneCoin for four years; his promotional efforts alone allegedly resulted in the payment by investors of over US$1 billion to OneCoin.
 Greenwood is incarcerated pending his trial at the New York City MCC.

 In 2016, here, Greenwood gave an interview on his role in OneCoin, wherein he disclosed he knew nothing about the product he was promoting and yet promoted and sold it to millions anyway, he said.

 Although the indictment refers to Greenwood merely as a promoter, he is most likely the unnamed OneCoin co-founder in the criminal complaint filed against Ignatov.

 Activities in Colombia

-In a YouTube video below, (available in full here), Greenwood shows a Porche in Panama, and then a OneCoin private jet filled with other OneCoiners, taking off on a trip to the cocaine capital of the world, Medillín, Colombia, to sell OneCoin.
+In a YouTube video (available here), Greenwood shows a Porche in Panama, and then a OneCoin private jet filled with other OneCoiners, taking off on a trip to the cocaine capital of the world, Medillín, Colombia, to sell OneCoin.
 In the video, he says he is going to Colombia for ‘The People,’ to change history.
 The video then cuts to champagne being poured on the jet for the OneCoin people on board.

 A fraud through and through

 OneCoin executives have given statements confirming to US government agencies that OneCoin was a fraud.

 Investors from around the world lost between US$2 billion to US$3 billion investing in OneCoin from 2014 to 2016, and more after that period of time.
 It was sold using aggressive multi-level marketing (“MLM“) techniques and networks.
 It was pitched as a proof of work digital currency that had a native Blockchain with an explorer, and that also had a digital currency exchange attached to it to offer liquidity to purchasers of OneCoin so that they could cash out.